It's official! The Feminist Library needs to move in Spring 2019!!!

 In common with most underfunded feminist enterprises, the Library has faced a variety of crises and uncertainties over the years, and has not been able to afford paid workers for most of its life.
 However, a small group of dedicated volunteers has kept it going.

-The Feminist Library has been sustained for 43 years by the goodwill, passion and commitment of many individual supporters.
+The Feminist Library has been sustained for 44 years by the goodwill, passion and commitment of many individual supporters.
 Innumerable lives touched, enriched, forever changed.
-Please help us to continue and get the home we rightly deserve.
-Donate to our Crowdfunder now!
+Today, yet again, the support of the community has helped us get the home the Library rightly deserves.
+Thank you!

 Other ways that you can get involved